-Excellent music and great family entertainment have all contributed to the resounding success of the past four festivals.
+Excellent music and great family entertainment have all contributed to the resounding success of the past FIVE festivals.
 With the first festival taking place across the road at Perins School on June 19th 2010...

-You could sense the obvious delight of the audience, not only at the professionalism of the presentation and the variety of acts performing, but also at the selection of food and drink available, the attractions for the children, and the merchandise for sale.
+...in 2010 you could sense the obvious delight of the audience, not only at the professionalism of the presentation and the variety of acts performing, but also at the selection of food and drink available, the attractions for the children, and the merchandise for sale.

 Noticeably, all age groups were represented and many stayed the course from midday until 11pm, dancing and toe-tapping in a welcome cooling breeze which ensured that the long sunny spells didn’t become too overbearing.